fleekxyz/non-fungible-apps/README.md

 ## 💡 Proof of concept

 The proof of concept is being a work in progress and you can reach more information [here](https://github.com/fleekxyz/contracts/wiki/Proof-of-Concept).

-> 💡You are able to see and change the arguments for each script at the top of each file

 ## 🙏 Contributing